-- the relaxed and informal origins of the Net have encouraged a relaxed and informal mode of discourse, which increase the likelihood of defamatory comment; - the courts have already dealt with a case of defamation on the Net.
+- the relaxed and informal origins of the Net have encouraged a relaxed and informal mode of discourse which increases the likelihood of defamatory comment; - (b) the Courts have already dealt with a case of defamation on the Net.
 Reality may only be a special case, but it is an important one.

-What makes the Internet significant in the field of defamation is that the defamatory word spreads further and faster than has ever been possible before.
-Wireless communication makes it possible to spread defamatory comments instantaneously, but the geographic reaches are restricted to the broadcast area.
-The telephone allows a defamation to be sent anywhere in the world instantly, but generally to a very limited audience (talkback radio is a limited exception).
-The print media enable defamatory material to be spread very widely but very slowly.
+What makes the Internet significant in the field of defamation is that the defamatory words spread further and faster than has ever before been possible Wireless communication makes it possible to spread defamatory comments instantaneously, but the geographic reaches are restricted to the broadcast area The telephone allows a defamation to be sent anywhere in the world instantly, but generally to a very limited audience (talkback radio is a limited exception) The print media enable defamatory material to be spread very widely, but slowly.

 Internet has changed all that.
-Your mischievous remark can now be read simultaneously by millions of people, all over the globe, doing damage on a corresponding scale.
+Your mischievous remark can now be read by millions of people, all over the globe, doing damage on a corresponding scale.

-It might once have been thought that Internet was a bit of a club, and that a defamation action was not the done thing between members.
-Not so.
-Rindos v Hardwick dispelled that myth.
+It might once have been thought that the Internet was a bit of a club, and that a defamation action was not the done thing between members.
+Not so $Rinos\ v$ $Hardwick^1$ dispelled that myth

-Here arises an interesting problem.
-It is well-known that the principles which guide defamation law in the United States are different from those which guide it in Australia and the UK.
-Other jurisdictions show different approaches again: the civil law jurisdictions adopt a different model from those in the common law jurisdictions.
+Here arises an interesting problem It is well known that the principles which guide defamation law in the United States are different from those which guide it in Australia and the UK.
+Other jurisdictions show yet different approaches.
+The civil law jurisdictions adopt a different model from those in the common law jurisdictions.
 To take an example, the law relating to defamation in the United States is significantly affected by the provisions of the First Amendment, which guarantees a right of free speech.
-It is the First Amendment which justifies the bizarre excesses of Channel 23 in New York: excesses which would unquestionably amount to defamation in Australia.
+It is the first amendment which justifies the bizarre excesses of Channel 23 in New York: excesses which would unquestionably amount to defamation in Australia.

-Suppose then that an American puts on his or her Web page the contents of a Channel 23 program, which is critical of a visiting Australian politician.
+Suppose then that an American puts on his or her Web page the contents of a Channel 23 program which is critical of a visiting Australian politician.
 As broadcast in New York, it is justifiable.
 By virtue of being put on the Web it is readily accessible in Australia.
 Here it is defamatory.
 Has it been published in Australia?
 If so, by whom?
-If it is published in Australia, does the rule in Phillips v Eyre (which determines whether a cause of action is justiciable in another jurisdiction) prevent it from providing the foundation of an action in Australia for defamation.
+If it is published in Australia, does the rule in Phillips v Eyre (which determines whether a cause of action is justiciable in another jurisdiction) prevent it from providing the foundation of an action in Australia for defamation?